kaschpal/timetable-legacy/README.rst

 Linux / other Unices
 --------------------

-If you dont't have an exotic distribution, GTK+ and Python 3 with PyGObject should be already installed.
+If you don't have an exotic distribution, GTK+ and Python 3 with PyGObject should be already installed.
 Simply clone the repository with

     $ git clone https://github.com/kaschpal/timetable.git